 - The external category comprises those who carry out activities as a direct result of FORVAC's intervention without being an integral part of FORVAC's project management team.
-It also involves a broader range of stakeholders who may have interest in the work. - Private sector players - Service providers - Non-governmental organisations - Other programmes and projects coordinating with FORVAC - Development partners - Universities, researchers - National publics - External communication refers to - End of line messaging (message to a destination) to inform, educate or make aware of FORVAC's activities and objectives - Feedback in external communication may be unstructured and spontaneous because there is no control of the message once it has reached its destination. - Processes for implementing external communication include - Clear recognition of the person within the programme responsible for transmitting the message - Ensuring that the message reaches the intended recipient with clarity, and that the message is received as intended
+It also involves a broader range of stakeholders who may have interest in the work. - Private sector players - $\circ \ \ \, \text{Service providers}$ - o Non-governmental organisations - $\circ~$ Other programmes and projects coordinating with FORVAC - Development partners - o Universities, researchers - o National publics - External communication refers to - End of line messaging (message to a destination) to inform, educate or make aware of FORVAC's activities and objectives - Feedback in external communication may be unstructured and spontaneous because there is no control of the message once it has reached its destination. - Processes for implementing external communication include - $\circ\,$ Clear recognition of the person within the programme responsible for transmitting the message - Ensuring that the message reaches the intended recipient with clarity, and that the message is received as intended